 College of Saint Mary (CSM) has always been a university founded on the belief that education should be accessible and affordable for all women.
-Which is why, while other colleges and universities continue to increase tuition, they decided to break the trend, go against the grain and reduce their tuition by 33 percent.
+So it was fitting when they decided to go against the grain and decrease undergrad tuition by 33 percent.

 The initiative was five years in the making.
-The college was in the best place they’ve been in the last 20 years; enrollment was higher than ever.
-They determined that the tuition decrease was not only possible, it was the only way to truly provide an education for all women.
-It was not a decision they made out of necessity, but rather because it was the right thing to do.
-The challenge was, they needed to ensure that when the tuition announcement rolled out, the general population knew all of this.
-That’s where Bozell came in.
+The college was in the best place it’d been in the last 20 years, and enrollment was higher than ever.
+It was not only possible, but essential to the mission of providing an education for all women.
+It was not a decision made out of necessity; it was the right thing to do.

-For both phases, we put together creative that featured actual CSM students, alumnae and staff.
-They are such a strong part of the college; it only seemed right that they share the message with the general public.
-We captured beautiful footage and photography of the women at College of Saint Mary looking and sounding triumphant and, at times, defiant.
-These stunning images featured scenes throughout campus including in the nursing labs, playing fields and library.
+For both phases, all creative featured actual CSM students, alumnae and staff.
+They are such a strong part of the college, so having them front and center made it all the more authentic and helped carry the message further.
+The beautiful footage and photography portrayed the women at College of Saint Mary looking and sounding triumphant, and even defiant at times.

 The campaign as a whole was tremendously effective.
-Just four days after the announcement of the tuition reduction, there were more than 25 TV, radio and print stories (including the front cover on the Omaha World-Herald) about the bold move, with 1.5 million impressions and an advertising value of nearly $100,000.
-Social media efforts in the first four days had a reach of nearly 1 million and gained more than 1,000 likes and reactions, and more than 200 shares.
-Stories also appeared in key national publications including, The Chronicle for Higher Education, Penny Hoarder, Hispanic Outlook for Higher Education, and Bob Johnson’s Blog on Higher Education.
-Additional interviews were generated in a 15-minute segment by local TV station KETV.
+Just four days after the announcement of the tuition reduction, there were more than 25 TV, radio and print stories (including the front cover on the Omaha World-Herald), with 1.5 million impressions and an advertising value of nearly $100,000.
+Social media efforts in the first four days had a reach of nearly one million, gained more than 1,000 likes and reactions, and had more than 200 shares.

-Now a year after the initial launch, the story continues to attract attention.
-As more colleges and universities consider or undertake this effort, College of Saint Mary’s success becomes a bellwether.
-In July, the Wall Street Journal reached out to College of Saint Mary for expert commentary in an editorial story.
-And the success goes beyond press hits, this fall’s incoming class is the largest the school has ever seen and includes students from 28 states.
+And the success goes beyond press hits: Fall of 2017’s incoming class is the largest the school has ever seen and includes students from 28 states.
 138 of these students are single mothers, 309 are first-generation students, and 328 students are considered to have high financial need.
-All of which are the direct beneficiaries of a reduced cost for an extremely high-quality education.
+All of which are the direct beneficiaries of a reduced cost for a high-quality education.